RECLAIMING IMPORT VAT IN BELGIUM

 All the following conditions have to be fulfilled:

-- The overseas company (the shipper) should be the Importer of Record (IOR) or the “recipient” on the Customs document issued in Belgium.
-To read more on the IOR requirements, please go on Prepare your shipment.
+- The overseas company (the shipper) should be the Importer of Record (IOR) or the “Consignee” on the Customs document issued in Belgium.
+To read more on the IOR requirements, please go on the page: Prepare your shipment.

-- The overseas business reclaiming import VAT refund (the shipper) is a taxable person in its country of incorporation.
+- The overseas business (the shipper) applying for import VAT refund in Belgium is a taxable person in the country of incorporation.
 A Tax certificate proving this status will be required.

 - The customer in Belgium is a taxable business registered for VAT (e.g. retailers, distributors, industrial companies, etc.).
-If your clients are private consumers, you are not eligible for import tax refund under the present procedure.
-Please contact us to set up an alternative solution.
+If your clients are private individuals, you can appoint an IOSS intermediary for import VAT relief on low value consignments.

 - The amount of VAT for which a refund claim will be introduced represents at least 200 EUR for non-EU companies and 400 EUR for EU based companies.

-- The VAT refund claim is submitted to Belgium Tax Authorities no later than September 30th of the year following the year of importation (for all overseas companies, established in EU or not).
+- The VAT refund claim is submitted to the Belgian Tax Authorities no later than September 30th of the year following the year of importation (both for EU based companies and non-EU companies).

-F. Is VAT refundable when the goods imported into Belgium are not sold ?
+F. Can I reclaim import VAT in Belgium if the goods are not immediately sold ?

-Even if your company is not selling goods imported into Belgium (i.e. there is no transfer of ownership), it can still recover import VAT provided that certain legal requirements are met.
+Even if your company is not selling goods imported into Belgium (i.e. there is no transfer of ownership immediately after the customs clearance), you can still recover import VAT if some legal conditions are fulfilled.

-G. How long does it take before receiving the VAT refund in Belgium ?
+G. How long does it take before I can receive a VAT refund in Belgium ?

-In Belgium, the Tax authorities investigate on each case and make a decision within 3 to 6 months after having received all the documents requested.
-We remind you that this is an average time limit provided for information purposes only.
+In Belgium, the tax authorities examine each claim and make a decision within 3 to 6 months after having received the VAT refund application and all the relevant documents.
+We remind you that this is an average timescale provided for your information only.
+The Belgian Tax Authorities can decide to run a thorough investigation on a specific claim and will send to the applicant or to its agent a letter of inquiry.

 H. Further help or advice ?